Tropico (video game): Politics and factions

 Factions can be manipulated both positively and negatively mainly through edicts and buildings.
 For example, the player may choose to bribe the leaders of factions to attempt to curry their favor or, if the factions' leaders become too much of a threat, he can have them assassinated or imprisoned.
 The island's media outlets can be directed to distribute propaganda for a particular faction, and schools can be either parochial or military in nature.

 Development

 The game was developed in 23 months.

 Origin

 The Banana Republic idea was the first of these that we agreed on.
 It was original, though not radical.
 Everyone likes building games, but the two predominant models, set out by Civilization and SimCity, have been cloned to death.
 This would be a fresh take on the building game concept.
 Moreover, the Latin American setting provides a rich background for the political side of the game.
-Building a prosperous country in and of itself is not enough – you’ve got to bribe your generals and repress your dissidents to avoid a coup-de-tat or a mass uprising.The singer Lou Bega was included as part of a licensing deal that also saw one of Bega's songs integrated into the German release of Tropico.
+Building a prosperous country in and of itself is not enough – you’ve got to bribe your generals and repress your dissidents to avoid a coup-d'etat or a mass uprising.The singer Lou Bega was included as part of a licensing deal that also saw one of Bega's songs integrated into the German release of Tropico.